jaxwong/tp/docs/DeveloperGuide.md

 Step 8.
 After successful addition, a CommandResult is returend with a success message: "New Event added:[formatted event details]".
 The UI automatically reflects the new event in the event list panel.

-The following sequence diagram shows how an add-event operation goes through the `Logic` component:

 ### \[Proposed\] Undo/redo feature